 - 1. To advise the President or Provost concerning the development of the College's educational and administrative policies, including policies and procedures for tenure and promotion. - 2.
 To provide a forum for the discussion of specific issues brought by any member of the college community, to bring to the attention of the Faculty or Administration matters for implementation or decision, and to consider motions submitted by any member of the faculty.
+Faculty Council will add items to their agenda when any member of the Faculty brings issues to them.
 After appropriate deliberations, Council may present such motions to the Faculty with or without endorsement or may choose not to present them at all.
-In all cases, Council has the obligation to advise the originator of a motion about Council's position.
+In all cases, Council has the obligation to

+- advise the originator of a motion about Council's position.
 This clause does not abrogate the right of faculty members who make motions from the floor at faculty meetings. - 3.
-To advise the President of the College and the Provost with respect to staffing. - 4.
+To advise the President of the College and the Provost each August on an annual staffing plan for the next fiscal year and any subsequent revisions. - 4.
 To recommend changes in the committee structure to the Faculty. - 5.
-To appoint ad hoc committees and to inform the Faculty of the responsibility and personnel of these committees. - 6.
-To nominate faculty for membership to the Standing Committees. - 7.
-To inform the trustees annually about matters of faculty concern. - 8.
-To accept and file annual reports from all Faculty Committees. - 9.
+To nominate faculty for membership to the Standing Committees. - 6.
+To appoint ad hoc committees, task forces, and/or working groups and to inform the Faculty of the responsibility and personnel of these committees. - 7.
+To appoint an Academic Review Task Force, charged with the responsibility of assessing departments and programs and making recommendations about strategic investments every five years on a timeline that enables an academic review to be completed at least one year prior to the commencement of the Middle States accreditation process. - 8.
+To advocate for matters of faculty concern that have gone through the shared governance system and raise issues that concern the faculty at large at each meeting of the Board of Trustees, and to solicit responses, - input, and updates regarding such matters as they are available. - 9.
+To accept and file annual reports from all Faculty Committees. - 10.
+To verify that a current version of the College Bylaws is available on the College's website and assist in communicating to the College community regarding any changes that occur to the College Bylaws. - 11.
+To arrange financial training in collaboration with the Chief Financial Officer and FFC on an annual basis. - 12.
 To advise the President on honorary degrees.
-A subcommittee of the elected members of Council will convene with students and the Director of Alumni Affairs to provide advice to the President. - 10.
-As a member of the Great Lakes College Association, Allegheny sends two representatives to the GLCA Academic Council, which typically meets once per year.
-GLCA Academic Council representatives are appointed by Faculty Council, with one representative being a member of Council.
-The representatives should serve three-year, staggered terms and represent two different divisions of the College. - 2.
-Reporting Frequency and Procedures - 1.
-Either the President of the College or the Chairperson of the Faculty Council may convene Council. - 2.
-An agenda will be established for each meeting and distributed to Council members in advance of the meeting.
+A subcommittee of the elected members of Council will convene with students and the Director of Alumni Affairs to provide advice to the President. - 13.
+To appoint two Allegheny faculty representatives to the GLCAAcademic Council, with one representative being a member of Council.
+As a member of the Great Lakes College Association, Allegheny sends two representatives to the GLCAAcademic Council, which typically meets once per year.
+The representatives should serve three-year, staggered terms when possible and represent two different divisions of the College.